Smurfs: The Lost Village

-Smurfs: The Lost Village premiered on April 2, 2017 and was released in the United States on April 7, 2017 to mixed reviews from critics (although some considered it an improvement over the previous two films), and grossed over $197 million worldwide against a $60 million budget.
-The film was dedicated to Jonathan Winters, the voice of Papa Smurf in the original film series who died in 2013, Anton Yelchin, the voice of Clumsy Smurf, and Nine Culliford, wife of Peyo, who both died in 2016.
+On May 10, 2012, two weeks after they announced production of The Smurfs 2, Columbia Pictures and Sony Pictures Animation were already developing a script for The Smurfs 3, with writers Karey Kirkpatrick and Chris Poche.
+Plans for a third live-action film was cancelled in favor of an animated reboot.
+Kelly Asbury was confirmed as director in March 2014, and the voice cast was announced throughout the first half of 2015.
+The film is dedicated to Jonathan Winters, the voice actor of both Grandpa Smurf from the 1980s animated series and Papa Smurf from the original movie series who died in 2013, as well as Anton Yelchin, the voice actor of Clumsy Smurf in the live-action movies, and Nine Culliford, the wife of Peyo, both of whom died in 2016.

+Smurfs: The Lost Village was theatrically released in the United States on April 7, 2017, by Sony Pictures Releasing.
+The film received mixed reviews from critics, and grossed $197 million against a $60 million budget.
+A computer-animated Smurfs series inspired by The Lost Village premiered in 2021, while a further animated reboot, titled Smurfs, was released in 2025.

 Plot

-The Smurfs live peacefully in Smurf Village.
-Smurfette was created by the evil wizard Gargamel but was redeemed by Papa Smurf and became part of the village.
+The Smurfs are small blue people who reside peacefully in Smurf Village.
+Their only female, Smurfette, was created by their archenemy Gargamel to destroy them, but was redeemed by Papa Smurf and became part of the village.
 She feels that she does not fit in as she tries to find her purpose in life, which the other Smurfs have.
-Gargamel makes it his mission to capture the Smurfs, steal all of their essence, and become the most powerful wizard.

-During a smurfboarding trip, Smurfette discovers a possible Smurf creature, is captured by Gargamel, and is taken to his castle.
-There, she accidentally reveals a hat the creature dropped, enabling Gargamel to create a brew that causes him to locate the village on a map.
-Hefty, Brainy, and Clumsy help Smurfette escape, and they return to Smurf Village.
-Papa Smurf confines them to their houses as punishment for almost disobeying his orders, dismissing their claims of the existence of another Smurfs village.
-Smurfette sneaks out to look for the lost village with Brainy, Clumsy, and Hefty.
-Gargamel discovers them trying to find the village and heads out with his pet cat Azrael and his pet vulture Monty to stop them.
+While smurfboarding, Smurfette encounters a mysterious masked creature until she is captured and taken to Gargamel's lair.
+There, she accidentally reveals a hat the creature dropped before going into the Forbidden Forest, enabling Gargamel to create a brew that causes him to locate a village of Smurfs.
+Hefty, Brainy, and Clumsy help Smurfette escape, and they return to Smurf Village, where Papa confines them to their houses as punishment for almost disobeying his orders.
+That night, Smurfette sneaks out to go look for the lost village in the Forbidden Forest to warn its inhabitants of Gargamel's arrival, with Hefty, Brainy, and Clumsy volunteering to join her.
+Gargamel discovers them trying to find the village, and heads out with his pet cat Azrael and vulture Monty to stop them.
+Meanwhile, Papa discovers they are gone and angrily sets off to find them.

-The four follow the map and have various adventures and encounter bizarre creatures, including a colony of fire-breathing dragonflies, which Gargame provokes into attacking the Smurfs.
-They escape a cavern maze with the help a stampede of glowing green rabbits.
-Eventually, the four Smurfs reach a river where they sail on a handmade raft.
-Following a brief chase, Gargamel is thrown out of his own raft, and the Smurfs save him.
-Instead of thanking them, he pushes them out of their own raft, and they plunge down a waterfall.